 TAX EFFICIENT CHARITABLE PLANNING

-Charitable planning is one of the most beneficial aspects of a wealth management plan.
-The primary benefit lies in the philanthropy supporting worthy causes.
-However, a well-planned charitable giving strategy also provides the donor with potentially significant tax advantages.
-With the proper guidance, these tax advantages can amplify the impact of your charitable contributions.
+Charitable planning is one of the most rewarding aspects of a wealth management plan.
+While the primary benefit lies in the philanthropy of supporting worthy causes, a well-planned charitable giving strategy also provides potentially significant tax advantages.
+With the proper guidance, tax-efficient charitable planning can amplify the impact of your contributions.

 5280 ASSOCIATES CHARITABLE PLANNING SERVICES